hfboyce/tableau_course/lessons/tableau1.md

 <br>
 <br>

-So we need to change it to a "Number (decimal)" first!
+So, we need to change it to a "Number (decimal)" first!

 <img src="imgs/geonumb.png"  width = "85%" alt="404 image" />